Fractional CMO · Operator · AI Catalyst

 Situation

-A PE-backed vertical software company with an in-house marketing leader and a board-level mandate for a strategic project outside that leader's lane.
-The CEO needed a senior partner at their altitude — not a replacement for the existing team.
+The CEO and CRO needed a senior partner at their altitude — not a replacement for the existing leader.

 Outcome